zhengweii/tech-challenge/web/WebChallenge.md

 - [ ] Fork this repo.
 Keep it public until we have been able to review it.
 - [ ] Web : Node.js/Java/C#/Go/any language you're comfortable with
-- [ ] Albums/Photos structure similar to https://jsonplaceholder.typicode.com/
+- [ ] User/Albums/Photos structure similar to https://jsonplaceholder.typicode.com/
-- [ ] App should restrict to some routes and not others
+- [ ] App should restrict some routes and not others

 ### Evaluation:
 - [ ] App operates as asked